 In the Jesuit tradition, Saint Louis University places importance on the balance of the principles of cura personalis, care for the person, and cura apostolica, care for our mission and the work of the institution.
 These principles inform our considerations of the work we do and how we do it.

-An interim flexible work policy has been developed to introduce, in a more formalized manner, flexible work arrangements at the University.
-The policy is based on what the institution learned during the more than 16-month period of remote work for non-essential workers caused by the pandemic.
-The interim policy's objective will be to strike the appropriate balance between caring for our staff as well as the critical importance of caring for our students, patients and the University community which is at the core of the work that we do.
+The policy's objective is to strike the appropriate balance between caring for our staff as well as the critical importance of caring for our students, patients and the University community which is at the core of the work that we do.
 The University recognizes that the application of flexible work arrangements offers advantages for both the University and our employees where these arrangements are operationally effective and do not compromise the fundamental values and identity of the University.